 Movie Titles: M

 Is Mira Nair an Indian filmmaker or an American filmmaker?
 Or both?
-Born in India, Nair moved to the US and learned her craft after graduating from Harvard.
-Her features reflect her mixed cinematic lineage: apart from the realism of her excellent debut feature Salaam Bombay! and the gloss of her unremarkable Hollywood effort The Perez Family, the director seems… read more!
+Born in India, Nair moved to the US and honed her craft after graduating from Harvard.
+Her features reflect her mixed cinematic lineage: apart from the realism of her excellent debut Salaam Bombay! and the gloss of her unremarkable Hollywood effort The Perez Family, the director seems most at home… read more!

 Tired of being known as merely a pretty face in Hollywood, actress Charlize Theron decided to put her money where her mouth was, not only by thoroughly deglamorizing herself to portray real-life convicted serial killer Aileen Wuornos, but by co-producing the much-anticipated Wuornos biopic as well.
 It paid off: Theron disappears into her role completely, giving us a spot-on interpretation… read more!

 A super-downer of a drama starring Billy Bob Thornton as a guard on Georgia's death row and Halle Berry as the widow of the prisoner (Sean "Puffy" Combs) most recently sent to Georgia's electric chair.
 You can tell even from the ads that Thornton and Berry are going to hook up eventually, so it's a little to the story's detriment… read more!

 Pixar's computer animated films are always easy reviews for me, because all I have to do is tell you how great they are, and leave them at that.
 Employing some of the most talented animators and story people in the industry, they have yet to make a dud, and even if Monsters, Inc. - about the secret world of the… read more!